Ketamine to treat depression trial

 We are pleased to announce that the NHMRC has provided funding to establish a national clinical trial into ketamine.
-This study commenced in mid-2016 with trial locations based in Sydney, Melbourne, Noble Park (VIC), Adelaide, Perth and Dunedin (NZ).
+This study commenced in mid-2016 with trial locations based in Sydney, Melbourne, Noble Park (VIC), Adelaide, Perth, Gold Coast and Dunedin (NZ).

-We are actively recruiting participants for this study in Sydney, Adelaide, Melbourne and Noble Park (VIC).
+We are actively recruiting participants for this study.
 For more information, or to be screened for our study at one of these locations, please email your name, phone number and address to your preferred trial site:

 - Black Dog Institute/UNSW, Sydney (NSW): email@example.com [phone: (02) 9382 9509]

 - Royal Prince Alfred Hospital/USyd, Sydney (NSW): firstname.lastname@example.org [phone: (02) 9515 1439]

 - Royal Adelaide Hospital, Adelaide (SA): email@example.com [phone: (08) 8313 7676]

 - Monash Alfred Psychiatry Research Centre, Melbourne (VIC): firstname.lastname@example.org [phone: (03) 9076 6592]